Five Year Anniversary of Hurricane Irma’s Florida Landfall

 [GOES-16 geocolor image of Hurricane Irma passing the eastern end of Cuba at on September 8, 2017.]

-A year ago today, a tropical storm named Irma formed near the Cape Verde Islands in the eastern Atlantic Ocean.
+[Written by NOAA] Five years ago, a tropical storm named Irma formed near the Cape Verde Islands in the eastern Atlantic Ocean.
 Within days, Irma morphed into a monster Category 5 hurricane, barreling across the Atlantic and causing widespread damage across the Caribbean and the Florida Keys.
 The storm’s 5-day track forecasts were remarkably successful – in no small part thanks to improvements in weather prediction models and data from NOAA satellites.

 Hurricane Irma was one of the strongest storms ever recorded in the Atlantic.
 Only a day after it was first named a tropical storm on August 30, Irma had quickly strengthened to a Category 3 hurricane, with sustained winds of 115 mph.
 Fueled by warm ocean waters, a moist atmosphere and light surrounding winds that supported its vast circulation, Irma became even stronger as trekked westward across the Atlantic.
 By September 4, Irma had morphed into a monster Category 5 storm.
 With sustained winds peaking at 185 mph, Irma set a new milestone as the strongest hurricane ever observed in Atlantic basin outside the Caribbean Sea and the Gulf of Mexico.

 Over the next few days, Irma continued moving west, passing through the Leeward Islands and just north of Puerto Rico and Hispaniola, all while maintaining its destructive Category 5 status (defined as sustained winds reaching at least 157 mph on the Saffir-Simpson Scale).